Daniels118/blackandwhite_ci/README.md

 ## Usage

 This tool supports 2 syntax styles to compile CHL scripts, one similar to the original scripting tool from Lionhead, and a custom one more structured.
-To see all the available commands and options run the `chlasm` program without any argument.
+To see all the available commands and options run the `chlasm_ci` program without any argument.

 ### LH style